Online Instructor Requirements | Summer 2026

 Students enrolling in this course:

-- 2. Log into the course on the first day of the term, read the syllabus and any other posted material and complete first assignments due by the posted deadline (failure to do so will result in removal from the course).
-You will receive an email with detailed instructions before the semester starts.
+• 1.
+Must log into the course the first day of the semester, read the syllabus and any other documents/videos posted by the instructor, and complete the Week 1 assignments.
+Failure to do so will result in the student being dropped from the class.

 ECON